Part 4: How the Fawn Response or Fawning Works in Your Body

 Nothing about your response was random.

-Nothing about it means you’re weak.
+Nothing about it means you’re weak or less than whole in some way.

-Now it’s ready for a different kind of safety.
+It’s just ready for a different kind of safety.

 receive Soul Vitamins, my free daily reflections for nervous-system softening